okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 ## Expression Language variables

 Email templates use common and unique [Expression Language (EL) variables](https://help.okta.com/okta_help.htm?id=ext-expression-language).
-EL variables enable advanced customization and, when used in place of hard-coded URLs, can prevent potential broken links.
+EL variables enable advanced customization and can prevent potential broken links when they're used in place of hard-coded URLs.

 > **Note:** Some templates listed in the [variables tables](https://help.okta.com/okta_help.htm?id=ext-expression-language) may not appear in your org.
 To obtain these templates, contact [Okta Support](https://support.okta.com/help/s/?_ga=2.17747641.1660906902.1597076228-1076744453.1575496867).